-When you need to know everything that’s happening with your production activities and process variables, you need an MES that delivers the right functionality.
-From drag-and-drop job scheduling to real-time dashboard reporting and customizable alerts, PlantStar is designed to help you do what you do best.
-With a full range of capabilities and continuous updates, PlantStar has the solutions you and your company need to maximize overall equipment effectiveness (OEE).
+When you need to know everything that’s happening with your production activities and process variables, you need an MES system that delivers the right functionality.
+From drag-and-drop job scheduling to real-time dashboard reporting and customizable alerts, PlantStar's manufacturing execution system is designed to help you do what you do best.
+With a full range of capabilities and continuous updates, PlantStar's MES software has the solutions you and your company need to maximize overall equipment effectiveness (OEE).
 It’s time to reach your full potential.
-PlantStar's goal is to provide you with a data collection and monitoring apparatus that enables you to make informed decisions on the factory floor in real-time.
-It defines the shop floor, schedules jobs on the floor, and monitors those jobs all in real-time.

 Simplify job scheduling with a drag-and-drop tool that makes it easy to move projects.
 The MES shows the current time and tools being used for specific projects, and allows you to update the tools and resources or switch the order of projects in order to avoid collisions.

 Eliminate guesswork as you drive change and implement best practices as a result of data at your fingertips.
 PlantStar lets you create charts based on your own reporting in real time and auto-schedule report delivery directly to email inboxes, printer, or network folders.

 A web based system allows you to view real time charts, reports, and all machine status from any device.
 Large Screens are used throughout the facility to show data in real-time.